CSC207-2022F-UofT/course-project-unite-group-115/README.md

 - [ ] Set up Github Projects
 - [ ] Create the implementation plan using issues and Github Projects
 - [ ] Create deveopment branches for your features
-- [ ] Use pull requests to merge finished features into main branch
+- [ ] Use pull requests to merge finished features into BlockUser_main branch
 - [ ] Conduct code reviews

 **If your team has trouble with any of these steps, please ask on Piazza.
 For example, with how GitHub Classroom works, your team *may* not have permissions to do some of the first few steps, in which case we'll post alternative instructions as needed.**